-The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows Store app.
+The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows app.
 This info includes package identity, package dependencies, required capabilities, visual elements, and extensibility points.
 Every app package must include one package manifest.

 The package manifest is digitally signed as part of signing the app package.
 After signing, you can't modify the manifest without invalidating the package signature.
 After the package has been installed, the package manifest file appears in the directory for the installed package.